RandomStudio/tether-artnet-controller/README.md

 - [x] Allow the app to launch just fine without Tether
 - [x] If no ArtNet provided in Project (and no settings provided from CLI), then do NOT connect, but allow editing / manual connect
 - [x] Allow Tether settings to be saved with project as well
+- [ ] Add amber Macros for some fixtures (and include these in scenes)
 - [ ] Keep project files sorted, e.g. by fixtures
 - [x] Allow the app to launch without any project file at all
-- [ ] Add 16-bit control, at least for macros (single slider adjusts the two channels as split between first and second 8-bit digits)
+- [x] Add 16-bit control, at least for macros (single slider adjusts the two channels as split between first and second 8-bit digits)
 - [ ] ArtNet on separate thread, with more precise timing; this might require some messaging back and forth and/or mutex
 - [ ] It should be possible to add Macros from "Advanced Mode" into the available macros for the fixtures (and therefore the scenes).
 This would be part of a fixture-editing UI?